Table of Contents

 The outer superficial abdominal fascia radiates (along with the fascia lata of the thigh) caudally from the outside into the inguinal ligament.

-The lacuna musculorum contains:
+The lacuna musculorum contains the following:

 - Iliopsoas muscle